aksdhanju/calendar-booking-system/APIS.md

 ```

 **Design Decisions/Assumptions/Information**
 - This endpoint is similar to create availability rules endpoint.
 It is PUT endpoint and by definition it
 is expected to be idempotent which it is.
+- On first time hitting this endpoint, it would create a rule.
+On second time hitting the endpoint, it would update the rule.
+- I am not keeping this method as PATCH.
+It can be a future requirement.
+As per this method, you update entire resource.
+PATCH allows partial updates to resource which is not allowed as of now.
 - I am assuming we are fine with lost updates as a read pheonomenon in this method.
 If 2 threads come
-of same owner id and try to update availability rules, the second threads changes would be persisted in DB
+of same owner id and try to update availability rules, the last threads changes would be persisted in DB
 ultimately.
 - This endpoint supports both create and update availability rules with different response codes.
 - All input validations and other logic is similar as described in create availability rules endpoint.